bnossum/midgetv/README.md

                        |                |- dbga[31:0]
                        +----------------+

+Midgetv trades speed for size:
+  - Smallest: A toy implementation require ~250 SB_LUT4s and 4 EBRs.
+  - Usable: ~400 SB_LUT4s, 2 EBR, 2 SRAMs
-Midgetv trades speed for size.
-The smallest toy implementation require ~250 SB_LUT4s and 4 EBRs.
-With absolutely all options enabled the core need ~422 SB_LUT4s, 18 EBRs and 4 SRAMs,
+  - Largest (so far): With absolutely all options enabled the core need ~422 SB_LUT4s, 18 EBRs and 4 SRAMs.
+  - Typical clock frequencies (worst case conditions):
+    - ICE40HX1L: 54 MHz
+    - ICE40UP5K: 24 MHz

-Each RISCV instruction uses between 4 clock cycles (for ADDI) and about 40 clock cycles (for shifts of a register by 31).
-Average number of clocks per instruction (CPI) is ~10.
+Each RISCV instruction use between 4 clock cycles and about 40 clock cycles (for shifts of a register by 31).
+Average number of clocks per instruction (CPI) is ~9.
 Unaligned word/hword load/store instructions must be performed in software (something like [this](sw/first/t160.S)).
 CSR instructions are decoded in microcode, but executed by [emulation  software](sw/inc/midgetv_minimal_csr.S).
 The privilege mode of midgetv is always *machine-mode*.